CSYE-6225-Fall-2024-Nikitha/webapp/README.md

 - If there is any payload in the request body, a 400 Bad Request response will be sent.

-### Contribution
-If you want to contribute, feel free to create a new branch and submit a pull request.

 ### Instructions: